Access | Bandwidth | Low demand on internet connections. |

 - Contributor - can write posts and pages but cannot publish them without approval

-- Subscriber - cannot write content but can access it, even if the site is private
+- Subscriber - cannot write content but can access it, even if the website is private

-- Check Add a password to stop unwanted users from signing up.
-This setting will block random people from signing up.
+- To block unwanted people from signing up, check Add a password to stop unwanted users from signing up.

-- Click Save, set a password, and click Save again.
+- Set the password and click Save.
 Remember to distribute the password when you invite people to sign up.

 Tips